Syntax:

 If inputs are per-grid values, then a grid group ID should be specified.
 Only grid cells in the grid group will be included in the calculations.
 See the group grid command for info on how grid cells can be assigned to grid groups.

 IMPORTANT NOTE: If computes or fixes are used as inputs to compute reduce, they may define their own subsets of particles, grid cells, or surface elements which contribute to their output.
-E.g. grid cells not in the grid group used by the compute grid command have zero values as output.
-You typically should use an argument for the subset keyword which is consistent with the inputs, but that is not required.
+Typically output from those computes or fixes will be zero for grid cells or surface elements not in the grid or surface group specified for those commands.
+Thus you may want to use an argument for the subset keyword which is consistent with the inputs, but that is not required.

 If a single input is specified this compute produces a global scalar value.
 If multiple inputs are specified, this compute produces a global vector of values, the length of which is equal to the number of inputs specified.